jaustarz/CS2640-RPS/README.md

 **Ryan**
 - [x] Take in the users input
 - [x] Select a random choice for the computer
+- [ ] add an introduction that includes names, class, semester, and that it was a project

 **Joel**
 - [X] Ask the user if they want to play again